Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 ### 4. ⚡ Power and Sensor Architecture

-This section includes the robot's power supply, the wiring diagram created in Cirkit Designer, and everything related to the sensors that provide information to the board.
+This section includes the robot's power supply, the wiring diagram created in Cirkit Designer, everything related to the sensors that provide information to the board, and the reasoning behind the sensor layout.

 <details>
 <summary><b>4.1 Old Power and Sensor Architecture</b></summary>